skiptools/skip-ui/README.md

 ## Supported SwiftUI

 The following table summarizes SkipUI's SwiftUI support on Android.
 Anything not listed here is likely not supported.
-Note that in your iOS-only code - i.e. code within `#if !SKIP` blocks - you can use any SwiftUI you want.
+Note that in your iOS-only code - i.e. code within `#if !os(Android)` blocks - you can use any SwiftUI you want.

 Support levels: